CharleyGui/docs.fr-fr/docs/visual-basic/language-reference/statements/implements-statement.md

 - Implements statement [Visual Basic]
 - interface implementation [Visual Basic], Implements statement ms.assetid: 1fafb83f-f55a-4215-8ea9-681e8622613d
-ms.openlocfilehash: 865e99aa0e27591d10fde1465047a2e6bf183bbf
+ms.openlocfilehash: e2e279b2c935dd082cbf832265a8ad09e6dffe9e
-ms.sourcegitcommit: 1f12db2d852d05bed8c53845f0b5a57a762979c8
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 10/18/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "72581789"
+ms.locfileid: "74351152"
 ---
 # <a name="implements-statement"></a>Implements, instruction
-Spécifie une ou plusieurs interfaces, ou membres d’interface, qui doivent être implémentées dans la définition de la classe ou de la structure dans laquelle elles apparaissent.
+Specifies one or more interfaces, or interface members, that must be implemented in the class or structure definition in which it appears.

 ## <a name="syntax"></a>Syntaxe